azanebrain/zanesquad/README.md

 To get more help on the Angular CLI use `npm run ng -- help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Deployment

+The app is hosted on [Zeit's Now platform](https://zeit.co/).

+Use `npm run deploy` to deploy.
+Running this command will generate a URL with the hosted application.

 # Extra Libraries
 - @angular/core: Used for core features of the front end JavaScript framework, Angular
 - @angular/cdk: Required for Angular Material